WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Appendix B - Non Player Characters.md

 **Necromancers** are powerful mages who delve into the shrouded mysteries of undeath, a practice that is consid&shy;ered taboo -- and typically outlawed.
 While some work to their own ends, most serve the Scourge, and they all show a sickening kind of brilliance.

+--
+--
+--

+// Insert some ghoul sketches here, wowpedia's article on Ghouls has some cool stuff

 \columnbreak